tejaswikalla/teja_repository/README.md

 Clone this repository, replacing `my-app` with the name of your application.

 ```
-git clone git@github.geo.apple.com:neutron-edu/fx-app.git my-app
+git clone git@github.geo.apple.com:neutron-edu/fx-template-app.git my-app
 cd my-app/
 ```

 ### Remove the origin

 In git, the origin is an alias for the remote repository from which we cloned.
-Remove the origin, since we don't want to update the `fx-app` repository!
+Remove the origin, since we don't want to update the `fx-template-app` repository!

 ```
 git remote rm origin